Figure skating at the 1984 Winter Olympics

 Figure skating at the 1984 Winter Olympics took place at the Zetra Olympic Hall in Sarajevo, Yugoslavia.
-Jayne Torvill and Christopher Dean won gold for Great Britain, receiving twelve perfect scores (6.0), (a maximum 9 of them for artistic impression, the others in the technical merit mark) in the free dance segment of the ice dance competition, a feat that was never matched.
+Jayne Torvill and Christopher Dean won gold in ice dance for Great Britain, receiving twelve perfect scores (6.0), (a maximum nine of them for artistic impression, the others in the technical merit mark) in the free dance segment of the ice dance competition, a feat that was never matched.
 They received the most maximum 6.0 marks of any figure skaters at the Olympics.

 Medal table

 Participating NOCs

 Twenty-one nations sent figure skaters to compete in the events at Sarajevo.